3scale-labs/3scale_ws_api_for_java/README.md

 //  ... somewhere inside your code

-// Create the API object
+// Create the API object with default settings.
+This will communicate with the 3scale platform SaaS default server.
 ServiceApi serviceApi = ServiceApiDriver.createApi();

+// When connecting to an on-premise instance of the 3scale platform, create the API object for a given host and port:
+// ServiceApi serviceApi = ServiceApiDriver.createApi("backend.example.com", 80, true);

 ParameterMap params = new ParameterMap();      // the parameters of your call params.add("app_id", "your_app_id");           // Add app_id of your application for authorization